fujs999/official-ptlib/README.md

 ### Local RPM build

+#### Docker

+A local build using Docker sticks as close as possible to the build process used by Jenkins.
+If Docker is set up, all you should need to do is run:

+    ./rpmbuild-docker.sh

+#### Mock

-The local build is performed using `mock`, which ensures a consistent build environment by setting up a chroot.
-It uses `yum` to install essential packages within the chroot, plus any packages listed as build dependenciesin the spec file.
+A local build performed using `mock` ensures a consistent build environment by setting up a chroot.
+It uses `yum` to install essential packages within the chroot, plus any packages listed as build dependencies in the spec file.

-    ./mockbuild.sh
+    ./rpmbuild-mock.sh

 The provided mock config file, `mcu-epel-6-x86_64.cfg`, adds MCU yum repository definitions.
 If you need to build against an RPM that is not